ONSdigital/sveltekit-starter/README.md

 export const base_preview = '/sveltekit-starter'; // Directory on datavisweb preview server or Github Pages
 ```

-To build the preview version of the app (where the only real difference is the path), you'll need to run this command:
+To build the preview version of the app, which uses the alternate **base_preview** path, you'll need to run this command:

 ```bash
 npm run build:preview